Thank you for considering a career with us. In doing so you have taken your first step towards an important contribution to Keeping People Safe.

 Don’t worry, you will have access to many different support systems to help you settle in, and also to support you as you develop your career with us.

-The Police Service of Northern Ireland also has in place the following internal Minority Support Networks which are open to police staff – Ethnic Minority Police Association, Women’s Police Association and Lesbian, Gay, Bisexual and Trans Network.
+The Police Service of Northern Ireland also has in place the following internal Minority Support Networks which are open to police staff – Disability Support Network, Ethnic Minority Police Association, Women in Policing Association, Catholic Police Guild and Lesbian, Gay, Bisexual and Trans Network.

 These support networks offer advice and support, internal and external networking opportunities and mentoring to their members and aim to create a working environment where their members feel valued and respected.